Chapter 3 : World's Most Idiotic Plan... Again?

 Ewww.
 Gross mental image.

-..."
+"Well, we could try..."
 Rose begins but, of course, James doesn't let her finish.

 "But Tatum, it's perfect!
 Al knows that you and I used to hang out..."